DE1-Engineering-Mathematics/module-resources/notes/14-partial-differential-equations.md

 We didn't look at any driving terms.
-We saw how a field might evolve under a PDE, but we never added energy to the system or considered the frequency response to a periodic excitation.
+We saw how a field might evolve under a PDE, but we never added energy to the system or considered the frequency response to a periodic excitation, or an impulse excitation.

 The PDEs we saw were homogeneous, this means the parameters, like the wave speed, $c$, and diffusivity, $\alpha$ were constant